trailzo/.github/profile/README.md

-# Trailzo (OPC) Private Limited
+## Welcome to Trailzo's official GitHub Page!

-Welcome to Trailzo's official GitHub Organisation Page!
 We are an innovative technology company dedicated to developing cutting-edge AI solutions that address critical business challenges.
 Our mission is to revolutionize the way businesses operate by leveraging the power of artificial intelligence.

 ## About Us